DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/glossary - DovahKit architecture.md

 ### Dovahscript
 The scripting engine for DovahKit, built around Lua.

 Dovahscript runs Lua code in a worker thread, so that the main thread (powering the application UI) remains unblocked and the user can always force-kill a script.
 This wouldn't guard against internal errors (i.e. an accidental infinite loop within the native code that Dovahscript APIs invoke) but will guard well enough against user errors (i.e. an accidental infinite loop within a Lua script).
+It also has the benefit of allowing some scripted UI modifications to be executed asynchronously with the script.

 ## F